“I’m Ready To Voice Act. What Do I Do Now?“

 Refer to your research to find relevant classes where you may find mentors and community and perhaps forge enthusiastic support or maybe catch the attention of someone who casts.

 What teachers do your hero’s respect and recommend?
-How about a good agent- who do they recommend?
-Try asking them!
+Which agencies?

 Are there VO showcases or high level classes that might give you a chance to not only learn and polish your skills, but also to shine for an agent or casting director?